higherkindness/mu-scala/docs/src/main/tut/core-concepts.md

 ## Custom codecs

-[frees-rpc] allows you to use custom decoders and encoders.
+[mu-rpc] allows you to use custom decoders and encoders.
 It creates implicits `Marshaller` instances for your messages using existing serializers/deserializers for the serialization type you're using.

-In the case of `Protobuf`, [frees-rpc] uses instances of [PBDirect] for creating the `Marshaller` instances.
+In the case of `Protobuf`, [mu-rpc] uses instances of [PBDirect] for creating the `Marshaller` instances.
 In the case of `Avro`, it uses instances of [Avro4s].

 Let's see a couple of samples, one per each type of serialization.
 Suppose you want to serialize `java.time.LocalDate` as part of your messages in `String` format.
 With `Probobuf`, as we've mentioned, you need to provide the instances of [PBDirect] for that type.
 Concretely, you need to provide a `PBWriter` and a `PBReader`.